cct-datascience/.github/.github/CONTRIBUTING.md

     - Create an issue in GitHub, assuming one does not already exist.
 	- Clearly describe the issue including steps to reproduce when it is a bug.
 	- Make sure you fill in the earliest version that you know has the issue.

-- Ask @dlebauer or @chris-schnaufer to add you to the AgPipeline project if you plan on fixing the issue.
+Please refer to our OSF [issues and pull requests](https://osf.io/tzmhp/wiki/Issues%20and%20Pull%20Requests/) page for more information.

 ## Contributing Text or Code

+Please refer to our OSF [issues and pull requests](https://osf.io/tzmhp/wiki/Issues%20and%20Pull%20Requests/) page for more information.

 ### Overview

-When you add a significant **new feature**, please create an issue first, to allow others to comment and give feedback.
+When you add a new feature or make other changes, please create an issue first, to allow others to comment and give feedback.

 When you have created a new feature or non-trivial change to existing code, create a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-**Branching and Pull Requests**: Although many core developers have write permissions on the AgPipeline repositories, _please use the feature branch workflow_ (below) in order to allow pull requests, automated testing, and code review.
+**Branching and Pull Requests**<br/>
+The preferred workflow for making changes is the fork and branch approach.

 ### Web and Desktop Interfaces